PHSAServiceOperationsCenter/PHSA-SOC/docs/source/mail_collector/data_collection.rst

 only relevant for short periods of time.

 The application accounts for this fact by providing functionality to expire collected data via the 'is_expired' field of the :class:`mail_collector.models.MailBotLogEvent` model.
 Expired events will not be taken into consideration when evaluating any alert conditions described under :ref:`Mail Collector Alerts` or when populating any reports described under :ref:`Mail Collector Reports`.

-It is also possible to delete expire events.
+It is also possible to delete expired events.

 Events are expired and/or deleted by the :meth:`mail_collector.tasks.expire_events` `Celery